Shopper's Guide to Pesticides on your Fruits and Vegetables 2019

-Some of the produce with the highest pesticide loads included family staples like strawberries, spinach, nectarines, apples, peaches, pears, cherries, grapes, celery, tomatoes, sweet bell peppers and potatoes.
+Some of the produce with the highest pesticide loads included family staples like strawberries, spinach, kale, apples, peaches, pears, cherries, grapes, celery, tomatoes, and potatoes.
 Needless to say, you should always seek out the organic versions of these foods.
 It's a great argument for knowing where your food comes from and knowing your farmer.

-Now, for the good news: crops with the lowest pesticide loads include popular foods like sweet corn, avocados, pineapple, cabbage, onions, frozen peas, cantaloupe, papayas, kiwis, mangos, cauliflower, broccoli, asparagus, honeydew melon, and eggplant .
+Now, for the good news: crops with the lowest pesticide loads include popular foods like sweet corn, avocados, pineapple, cabbage, onions, frozen peas, cantaloupe, papayas, kiwis, broccoli, asparagus, honeydew melon, cantaloupe, mushrooms, and eggplant .
 You can feel good about buying these fruits and vegetables in any form.

 To read more about this study and the EWG, visit www.ewg.org/foodnews.
 You can also see what other types of produce made the best and worst lists with their free Shopper's Guide to Pesticides, which is also available as a printable PDF.